 Weight Management & Healthy Living Tips

-December is a great time for you and your family to improve your eating and physical activity habits.
-So don’t let the holiday season stop you from setting goals to achieve or maintain a healthy weight for you and your children.
+Summer is a great season for you and your family to focus on healthy eating and physical activity habits.
+As the weather gets warmer and social gatherings start back up, try setting goals that work for your lifestyle to help you achieve or maintain a healthy weight.

-Here are some tips to follow during the holidays to manage your weight and stay active
+Try these tips to help manage your weight and stay active.

 Learn more about weight management and healthy eating

 A free, online tool developed by NIDDK scientists that allows users to make personalized calorie and physical activity plans to reach their goal weight within a specific time period and to maintain it afterwards.

 For you to share with family, friends, and community

 Weight Management & Healthy Living Flyer

 Download a flyer (PDF, 482.69 KB) with tips on how to manage weight and stay active.

 Share this message with your family, friends, and community.

 Download social media graphics and content to share this important message.View the toolkit (ZIP, 659.65 KB)